On some limitations of probabilistic models for dimension-reduction: Illustration in the case of probabilistic formulations of partial least squares: PPLS models

-Second, we shall stress that the residuals, $e$ and $f$ of our model, may be more than simple noise terms.
-Indeed, they consist of everything that is not in the shared part between $x$ and $y$.
-In particular, $e$ may contain some signal from additional latent variables specific to $x$, plus some pure noise.
-Similarly, $f$ may contain some signal from additional latent variables specific to $y$.

-Finally, a last remark concerns the computational estimation of the parameters under our model, which is less straightforward than under the original PPLS model.
-Although we have not fully devised it, additional details on a possible EM algorithm are presented in Appendix \ref{Appendix:EMalgo}.
-In particular, the updates in each of the M-steps of the EM for the parameters $W$ and $C$ require an optimization problem over the Stiefel Manifold to be solved \citep{Stiefel_Wen2010, Stiefel_Siegel2019}, while these updates have closed form expressions under the original PPLS model of \cite{elBouhaddani17}.
+Finally, a last remark concerns the estimation of the parameters under our model.
+Parameters $W$ and $C$ could be estimated by performing a simple SVD of the covariance matrix ${\rm Cov}(\textbf{X}, \textbf{Y})$.
+Alternatively, an EM algorithm would yield estimates for all the parameters $\theta$, while taking into account all the constraints of the model.
+It would further allow various extensions, such as the inclusion of covariates, etc. However, the derivation of the EM algorithm is less straightforward under our extended model than under the original PPLS model.
+In particular, the updates in each of the M-steps of the EM for the parameters $W$ and $C$ require an optimization problem over the Stiefel Manifold to be solved \citep{Stiefel_Wen2010, Stiefel_Siegel2019}, while these updates have closed-form expressions under the original PPLS model of \cite{elBouhaddani17}.
+Although we have not fully devised it, additional details on a possible EM algorithm are presented in Supporting Information D.